molecularmodelinglab/dev-tox/Webscraper/README.md

 # 📁 Input File Format
 ```
-Prepare an Excel file named keywords_example.xlsx with a column titled Compound_name containing the list of compounds you wish to search on PubMed.
+Prepare an Excel file named keywords_example.xlsx with a column titled "Compound_name" containing the list of compounds you wish to search on PubMed.

 Example: